 Tax Analysts has worked tirelessly for 50 years to uphold its mission: to shed light on tax policy and administration through aggressive, unbiased reporting and informed commentary from leaders in the field.
-We remain fervently committed to producing Tax Notes – our portfolio of high-quality daily and weekly print and online publications—and providing open forums for public discussions of federal, state, and international taxation.
+We remain fervently committed to producing Tax Notes – our portfolio of high-quality daily and weekly print and online publications—and providing open forums for public discussion of federal, state, and international taxation.
 As we look to the future, Tax Analysts is poised to further its mission by fueling the tax policy debate at home and abroad through our publications and forums.

-The year 2020 marks our 50th anniversary, and we will celebrate this milestone at a virtual event at which we also will honor Larry Gibbs - a former IRS commissioner, now a senior counsel at Miller & Chevalier, and a long-time leader in the tax world—and awarded him with the inaugural Thomas F. Field Award for Outstanding Public Service.
+The year 2020 marked our 50th anniversary, and we celebrated this milestone at a virtual event at which we also honored Larry Gibbs—a former IRS commissioner, now a senior counsel at Miller & Chevalier, and a longtime leader in the tax world—and awarded him with the inaugural Thomas F. Field Award for Outstanding Public Service.

 THANK YOU TO OUR CHAMPION SPONSORS